“Ask Beau” – “What are you thankful for?”

 4) I am thankful for the quality of sake being produced today.
 I mean it is unreal.
 Sake is delicious and getting better each and every brewing season.
 We are pretty spoiled because the quality is outstanding and better yet it’s great at each categorical level.
 I mean even futsushu or “table sake” is fantastic.

 5) I am thankful for the dollar strengthening against the yen!
 Yes, I am very aware that sake is expensive, and no I don’t like that!
-I am very hopeful that in the near future our importers and distributors will work with the brewers to lower the cost of sake, so we can pass on those savings to you the all important customer.
+I am very hopeful that in the near future our importers and distributors will work with the brewers to lower the cost of sake, so we can pass on those savings to you, the all important customer.

 6) I am thankful for the soldiers within the industry!
 These are the people who put the betterment of sake before their own notoriety.
-These are the folks who brew, import, distribute, sell, pour, and educate out of passion for sake and go up and beyond for the sake cause.
+These are the folks who brew, import, distribute, sell, pour, and educate out of passion for sake and go above and beyond for the sake cause.
 They are the opposite of the new breed of sake opportunists, who have come into the mix to turn a buck with sake without trying to make a positive mark for the success of sake.

 7) I am thankful for my daughters who have actively grown up in a sake guy’s house and all the weirdness that goes along with that!
 These two sweet souls have been such a large part of each and every review that I write as they use their fabulous noses to help me craft a better review.
 They both love working at the store but I cannot write that because it is illegal.
 Doh!
 These sake sisters are awesome and 21 is not so far away!